adamvnz/ArchLabs/README.md

-# ArchLabs
+# ARCHLabs

-##How to install ArchLabs and customize it
+##How to install ARCHLabs and customize it

-All information about the installation and customization of ArchLabs can be found in this **article** and is explained in **several youtube tutorials** :
+All information about the installation and customization of ARCHLabs can be found in this **article** and is explained in **several youtube tutorials** :

- To be written on a later date : http://erikdubois.be/how-to-install-archlabs-and-customize-it/
+ To be written on a later date : http://erikdubois.be/how-to-install-ARCHLabs-and-customize-it/

- ArchLabs is still quite recent.
+ ARCHLabs is still quite recent.
 We will wait for an official release after some iterations.

  In the meantime you can follow us on

  https://plus.google.com/communities/101475477052908495908

-# ArchLabs installation
+# ARCHLabs installation

 ArchLinux installation can be difficult for linux beginners.
 That is where the graphical installers can assist us.
-ArchLabs is using such an aid to make an installation as easy as pie.
+ARCHLabs is using such an aid to make an installation as easy as pie.

 ![Screenshots](http://i.imgur.com/YT6yIQZ.jpg)